 Table of Contents

 What are the disclosure guidelines?

 The Committee of Advertising Practice (CAP) and the Advertising Standards Authority (ASA) monitors advertising practices in the UK.
 The guidelines state that it’s against the law for creators to publish a post promoting a product where they’ve been paid, but it’s not clear that the post is an ad.
+This is the case whether the post is “in the form of a blog, vlog, tweet, post, or other channel-specific format.”
 Creators who fail to disclose the ‘commercial intent’ behind a post falsely misrepresent themselves as consumers.